krzkraw/matterbridge-hass/README.md

 If the blackList is defined the devices included will not be exposed to Matter.
 Use the device name or the device id.

+### individualEntityWhiteList

+White list of individual entities without associated device to be exposed.
+It allows to expose scenes, scripts, automations.
+Enter the entity name.

+### individualEntityBlackList

+Black list of individual entities without associated device to be exposed.
+It allows to expose scenes, scripts, automations.
+Enter the entity name.

 ### entityBlackList

 The entities in the list will not be exposed for all devices.
 Use the entity name.